Sevtap Altunoluk

 Sevtap Altunoluk (born 10 January 1995) is a Turkish Paralympian goalball player having visual impairment.
-She is a member of the national team taking part at the 2020 Summer Paralympics.
+She was a member of the national team taking part at the 2020 Summer Paralympics.
 She is a native of Tokat in Turkey.

 Her sister Sevda Altunoluk is also a national goalball player.

 She played with the national team, which won the gold medal at the 2019 European Goalball Championship in Rostock, Germany.